“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 These vessels of your lymphatic system run right alongside the vessels of the circulatory system.

 Where are Lymph nodes located?

-There are no lymph nodes in CNS (Central Nervous System).
+There are no lymph node or lymph glands in CNS (Central Nervous System).

 Functions of Lymph Nodes